MontanaFlossCo/Flint/README.md

 Because you split your code into actions, the interactions with your UI are easy test.
 The icing on the cake is that because Flint knows what your users are actually doing in your app, you also get revolutionary debug capabilities for free! 🎂🎉

 We made Flint because we want people to build apps for Apple platforms that make the most of native platform features.
-We want this to be really easy to do.
+We want to make it really easy.

-Here are some usage examples.
+Here are some quick  usage examples.

 ## Handling URLs